SicBeats/mathculture/README.md

     - https://docs.docker.com/compose/install/ (Linux only)
 2. Run Docker Desktop (Mac and Windows) or the Docker daemon (Linux) in the background
 3. Build and run the application stack using docker-compose:
+<br>(NOTE: this may take a few minutes.
+The PyTorch python library is large.)

     - If you are on macOS or Linux, enter the following commands into your terminal: